 This course forms part of the third-year major in Applied Statistics.
 It is an introduction to the study of Operational Research (OR) and explores fundamental quantitative techniques in the OR armamentarium with a strong focus on computer-based application.
 The course is intended for students in the applied statistics stream but may be taken as an elective by students in the mathematical statistics stream.
-Topics covered include linear and non-linear programming where students will learn to find optimal solutions by characterising problems in terms of objectives, decision variables and constraints, Decision making under uncertainty through decision trees, decision rules and scenario planning, Queueing Theory simulation through modelling the operation of real world systems as they evolve over time.
+Topics covered include linear and non-linear programming where students will learn to find optimal solutions by characterising problems in terms of objectives, decision rules and scenario planning, Queueing Theory simulation through modelling the operation of real world systems as they evolve over time.